St. Francis Yacht Club: San Francisco Clubhouse

-Sailboat Racing at StFYC
+Sailboat racing at StFYC

 StFYC assembled a syndicate to compete for the 2000 Louis Vuitton Cup, with their entry, AmericaOne.
 Their entry was defeated in the semifinals by Italy's Prada.

 StFYC sponsors numerous regattas and races for sailboats of all sizes.
 These include the Rolex Big Boat Series for large yachts of all kinds, Kleinman/Swiftsure Regatta, Elvstrom/Zellerbach regatta, Jessica Cup for classic yachts, and numerous one-design events.
 An annual highlight is the Opti Heavy Weather regatta sailed on the windy north shore of the City of San Francisco, right in front of the StFYC Clubhouse.
 Youngsters test their skill and stamina in this cherished event.

-StFYC has hosted numerous World, Continental, and National Championships including the 5O5, Farr-40, Meges-24, Farr-30, Express-27, Express-37, and many others.
+StFYC has hosted numerous World, Continental, and National Championships including the 5O5, Farr-40, Melges-24, Farr-30, Express-27, Express-37, and many others.

 Flagships

 The St. Francis has had many flagships over the years including some historic craft.